Table of Contents

 What I'd Do Differently

-1. Start with a plan - I bought equipment impulsively.
+- Start with a plan - impulse equipment buys are the most common regret.
 A drawn-out floor plan would have prevented several mistakes.

 Current Equipment List